A Travel Price Comparison for United States of America Houston vs. Moab for Attractions, Food, Nightlife, and Families

 Houston is a fun place to experience.
 If you have a weekend, this is a great place to go.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.

-In Moab, you'll find shopping and food.
+In Moab, you'll find shopping.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 Hiking can easily take up a good amount of your time here, too.
 One reason most visitors come is for the hiking.
 A weekend is a great amount of time to relax and see the many things that Moab has to offer.

 Five days in Houston or Moab?

-You'll find food and shopping around the sprawling big city of Houston.
+You'll find food and shopping around the one-of-a-kind big city of Houston.
 This city offers something for everyone.
 Five days is plenty of time to see everything, even with extra days to spare.

 Moab is a great place to explore.
 It is common to spend five days here.
 Hikers are also drawn to this area.
 Five days is a great amount of time to relax and see the many things that Moab has to offer.
 Anyone can find something fun to do here.